sidweb3/arena-beta/README.md

 CheCko injects a provider into the web page, allowing applications to request accounts and sign transactions without handling sensitive data directly.

 ### Example Usage

+The application uses the `useLinera` hook to connect to CheCko.
+The integration prioritizes CheCko when available.

 ---